Missing in America: Lauren Cho ‘walked away’ from her California Airbnb - NewsBreak

 Borden had heard all about the Airbnb where Cho was staying in California.

 “She had asked me to go visit her out on this Airbnb compound.
 And I said I’m a little bit scared about going to the desert in the middle of summer.
-I’m very pale,” Borden laughed.‘Missing in America’: Here’s what you need to know about NewsNation’s new series
+I’m very pale,” Borden laughed.Man whose wife sued hospital to get him Ivermectin treatment for COVID dies

 But the Airbnb compound is known for more than its exposure to the sun.